 NOTE: Parking at Edith Gap was greatly restricted starting in fall 2020.
 If you attempt to park there, be sure to pay attention to the the new ‘No Parking, Tow Away’ signs.
 Unless you are very certain you are legally parked, we suggest following the updated route outlined below, starting from the horse trailer parking area for the Stephens Trail about a mile lower on the mountain.

-Kennedy Peak is an easy, 4.75 mile walk in the Lee District of George Washington National Forest.
-It gives hikers similar views to the ones seen in Shenandoah National Park, but with a fraction of the crowds.
+Kennedy Peak is an beautiful seven-mile out-and-back hike in the Lee District of George Washington National Forest.
+It gives hikers gorgeous views of the bends in the Shenandoah River.

 When we got to the summit, we had the observation tower all to ourselves.
 We watched birds in the treetops, spotted lizards climbing around on the rocks and took in a fantastic view of the Shenandoah River and the Page Valley.
 It was one of the least hazy days we’ve had in a while, so we could clearly see Shenandoah National Park from this summit.
 Lots of vultures were soaring overhead, and even though they’re kind of creepy, they were casting cool bird-shaped shadows onto the mountain top.
 I always like it when they do that.

 Sunday was the only time we’ve hiked Kennedy Peak in the afternoon.
 Adam and I tend to be morning hikers — it helps us avoid the crowds.
 But, the light is definitely prettier in the afternoon on Kennedy Peak.
 If you hike it in the morning, the sun shines right in your face at the summit.
 That makes it hard to appreciate the great view, and makes it nearly impossible to get any decent photos.